Hon'inbō Shūwa

-Hon'inbō Shūwa (本因坊秀和, 1820–1873) was a Japanese professional Go player, and also the fourteenth head of the Hon'inbō house from 1847 to 1873.
+Hon'inbō Shūwa (本因坊秀和, c.
+1820–1873) was a Japanese professional Go player, and also the fourteenth head of the Hon'inbō house from 1847 to 1873.

 Career

 Shūwa's most significant games were probably the three challenge games of 1840 and 1842 against Inoue Gennan Inseki.
 After Jowa's resignation of the post of Meijin godokoro in 1839, Gennan was making yet another run for the post of Meijin godokoro when the Honinbo house lodged a complaint with the government, leading to the first game between Shūwa and Gennan in 1840.
 Shuwa won this game by 4 points (on black), leaving Gennan so dismayed by his strength that he discontinued the series and withdrew his application.
 The subsequent games in 1842 were attempts by Gennan to show he could beat Shūwa taking white (even though he could take black every 3rd game, as befitted a difference of 1 dan rank), but he was beaten twice more, the second time by 6 points and the third time by 4 points.
 After these 3 losses Gennan resigned himself to retiring as an 8-dan, despite the fact that he was recognized by many (including his great rival Jōwa) as being equivalent to Meijin in strength.

 Shūwa's comprehensive victories over Gennan established himself as the pre-eminent player of the day.
 He reached 8-dan soon after his triumph, and his only serious rivals in the prime of his career were the group known as the Tempo Top Four – Yasui Sanchi, Itō Shōwa, Ōta Yūzō, and Sakaguchi Sentoku.
 Although he played some games with the members of this group on even terms, he generally gave them a handicap.
 He found Sanchi to be his most difficult opponent, and Yūzō to be his easiest.

 Unfortunately, Shūwa's aspirations to be Meijin were undone by a variety of factors.
 The primary problem was the instability of the Tokugawa regime in its final decade, which gave very little thought to matters of Go in its final years.
 Shūwa also suffered a critical defeat at the hands of the 13th Inoue, Matsumoto Inseki.
 Matsumoto was certainly not in Shūwa's class as a Go player, but Shūwa perhaps made too leisurely a start in his game, allowing Matsumoto two shimaris in the fuseki.
 When Shūwa realized he was not catching up as easily as normal he exerted himself fully, but Matsumoto was just able to hold him off and score an improbable 1-point victory (taking black).
 It was said at the time that Matsumoto was possessed by the spirit of Gennan Inseki, and Shūwa was forced to abandon his ambitions of becoming Meijin.